Malcohol/SeqWires/README.md

 ```

 SeqWires is implemented using the [BabelWires](https://github.com/Malcohol/BabelWires) framework.
-SeqWires is intended to be cross platform, but to date I have been working in a GNU/Linux environment.
+SeqWires is intended to be cross platform.
+I primarily work in a GNU/Linux environment, but I'll try to ensure the Windows build works too.
 Building in other environments is untested.

 # License